Kazi-Ismat-Zerin/Leaf-Disease-Detection-System/README.md

-# 🌿 Automated Plant Leaf Disease Detection System
+# 🌿 Leaf Disease Detection System

 An AI-powered application that detects plant leaf diseases from images using Deep Learning (CNN).
 The system provides real-time predictions through a FastAPI backend and a clean, user-friendly Streamlit interface—helping farmers and researchers make timely decisions.